-- 1.1 This decision arises out of a decision by the Building Practitioners Board ("the Board") where the Board found that the Licensed Building Practitioner ("the Respondent"): - (a) carried out or supervised building work which is the subject of the complaint as a Licensed Building Practitioner in a negligent or incompetent manner (s.317(1)(b)); and - (b) carried out or supervised building work or building inspection work that does not comply with a building consent (s.317(1)(d)) - and should be disciplined. - 1.2 The Respondent is a Licensed Building Practitioner with Carpentry and Site Area of Practice 1 licences issued on 8 July 2010. - 1.3 The Board has considered the complaint under the provisions of Part 4 of the Act, the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations) and the Board's Complaint Procedures. - 1.4 The Board heard the complaint on 11 February 2015 in Auckland.
-The Board Members present for the hearing were:
+- 1.1 This decision arises out of a decision by the Building Practitioners Board (the Board) where the Board found that the Licensed Building Practitioner (the Respondent) conducted himself in a manner that brings, or is likely to bring, the regime under the Act for licensed building practitioners into disrepute (s 317(1)(i) of the the Act). - 1.2 The Respondent is a Licensed Building Practitioner with Carpentry and Site Area of Practice 2 licences issued 1 March 2012. - 1.3 The Board considered the complaint under the provisions of Part 4 of the Act, the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations) and the Board's Complaint Procedures. - 1.4 The following Board Members were present at the hearing: